Bioconductor/sweave2rmd/README.md

 Declare the variables used in the script and call the relevant libraries.

--   **Threshold** : threshold is the variable used to categorize a package as a high priority or low priority package.
+-   **threshold** : threshold is the variable used to categorize a package as a high priority or low priority package.
 The threshold is set to a certain number, example in our script is 40, this means that any package that has a rank above 40 is considered as a high priority package.

--   **Version** : The Bioconductor version that will be used in the script.
+-   **version** : The Bioconductor version that will be used in the script.

 -   **filepath** : Link to the list of vignettes